You are here:

 Service & Links

-Das größte Flottenmitglied, der Airbus A320-232 "D-ATRA", ist seit Ende 2008 für das Deutsche Zentrum für Luft- und Raumfahrt (DLR) im Einsatz.
+Das größte Flottenmitglied, der Airbus A320-232 "ATRA" (Advanced Technology Research Aircraft), ist seit Ende 2008 für das Deutsche Zentrum für Luft- und Raumfahrt (DLR) im Einsatz.

 The Dornier 228-101 serves as a universal flying research platform for various experiments, as there are laminar flow investigation, testing of sensors, validation of flight guidance systems for traffic flow control on ground and in the air, remote sensing, data link tests and many more

 The FHS is a highly modified EC135 helicopter developed by ECD, LLI, DLR, BWB as a test bed for innovative control and guidance systems including in-flight simulation.
 The original mechanical control system of this EC 135 helicopter is replaced by a full authority fly-by-wire/fly-by-light control system.

 The BO 105 is used as a research platform with a wide range of applications like analysis of flight characteristics, measurement of noise in special flight procedures, development of pilot assistance systems, tests with external loads and camera platform.

 The DR400 is mainly used for towing gliders which are subject of performance and handling qualities evaluation.
 Furthermore, the DR 400/200R is used as a light transport aircraft and for pilots’ currency training.

 The performance of the DG 300-17 has been accurately measured, so it can be used as a calibration standard for measuring the speed polar of gliders.

 The LFU 205 was one of the first aircraft which was built using a composite structure.
 Since 1984 the aircraft has extensively been used as a testbed for laminar flow technology at the DLR site in Braunschweig.